 When developing draft standards for waste generation and limits on their disposal (waste disposal limit), it is necessary to take into account:

-• ecological situation in the territory under consideration;
+• environmental situation in the territory under consideration;

 • quantity, type and hazard class of generated waste;

-• maximum permissible harmful effects of wastes intended for disposal on the environment;
+• maximum permissible harmful effects of waste proposed for disposal on the environment;

-• the availability of available technologies for processing waste of this type, which are included in the data bank on technologies for the use and disposal of waste, which is an integral part of the state cadastre of waste.
+• availability of available technologies for processing waste of this type, which are included in the data bank on technologies for the use and disposal of waste, which is integral part state waste cadastre.

-When developing draft standards for waste generation and limits on their disposal (waste disposal limit) for a waste storage facility, an individual entrepreneur or legal entity must take into account:
+When developing draft waste generation standards and limits on their disposal (waste disposal limit) for a waste storage facility, an individual entrepreneur or legal entity must take into account:

 • area and capacity of the waste storage facility;

-• preservation of the disposed waste of full-fledged properties of secondary raw materials;
+• preservation of the disposed waste of the full properties of secondary raw materials;

-• economic feasibility of forming a transport party for the removal of disposed waste.
+• economic feasibility of forming a transport party for removal of disposed waste.

-When developing draft standards for waste generation and limits on their disposal (waste disposal limit) for a waste disposal facility, an individual entrepreneur or legal entity must take into account:
+When developing draft waste generation standards and limits on their disposal (waste disposal limit) for a waste disposal facility, an individual entrepreneur or legal entity must take into account:

-• the amount of waste intended for disposal (broken down by years) in accordance with the design data of the waste disposal facility;
+• the amount of waste expected to be disposed of (broken down by year) in accordance with the design data of the waste disposal facility;

 • capacity of the waste disposal facility;

-• the estimated life of the waste disposal facility;
+• estimated service life of the waste disposal facility;

 • other characteristics of the waste disposal facility.

-If individual entrepreneurs and legal entities have several waste disposal facilities located separately on the territory of one constituent entity of the Russian Federation, the draft waste generation standards and limits on their disposal (waste disposal limit) are developed for each facility separately.
+If you have individual entrepreneurs and legal entities of several waste disposal facilities located separately on the territory of one constituent entity of the Russian Federation, draft standards for waste generation and limits on their disposal (waste disposal limit) are developed for each facility separately.

-The hazard class of a specific waste generated (stored) at the enterprise can be determined:
+The hazard class of a specific waste generated (stored) at an enterprise can be determined:

-• according to the waste classifier, if this type of waste is included in the classifier and a hazard class is defined for it;
+• according to the waste classifier, if this type waste is included in the classifier and a hazard class is determined for it;

-• using computational or experimental methods in accordance with the "Criteria for Classifying Hazardous Waste as a Hazard Class for the Environment" approved by Order No. 511 of the Ministry of Natural Resources of the Russian Federation dated June 15, 2001 "On Approval of the Criteria for Classifying Hazardous Waste as a Hazard Class for the Environment".
+• using calculation or experimental methods in accordance with the “Criteria for classifying hazardous waste as a hazard class for the natural environment,” approved by Order of the Ministry of Natural Resources of the Russian Federation dated June 15, 2001 No. 511 “On approval of the criteria for classifying hazardous waste as a hazard class for the natural environment.”

-If the waste producers refer the waste to the 5th hazard class by the calculation method, it is necessary to confirm this by the experimental method.
-In the absence of confirmation of the hazard class by an experimental method, the waste can be assigned to the 4th hazard class.
+If waste producers classify waste using the calculation method as hazard class 5, this must be confirmed by an experimental method.
+In the absence of confirmation of the hazard class by an experimental method, the waste may be classified as hazard class 4.

-Taking into account the technological features of production, waste generation standards are determined in units of mass (volume) or as a percentage of the amount of raw materials used, or of the amount of products produced.
-Waste generation standards, estimated as a percentage, are determined by those types of waste that have the same physical and chemical properties as the primary raw materials.
-The standards for the generation of waste with characteristics changed compared to the primary raw material are preferably presented in the following units of measurement: kg/t, kg/m3, m3/thous. m3, etc. For a number of industrial and domestic wastes generated outside the processes of converting raw materials into finished products, waste generation standards can be used per unit of equipment used, production area, territory, personnel, one seat, etc.
+Taking into account the technological features of production, waste generation standards are determined in units of mass (volume) or as a percentage of the amount of raw materials used or the amount of products produced.
+Waste generation standards, estimated as percentages, are determined by those types of waste that have the same physical and chemical properties as primary raw materials.
+It is preferable to present standards for the generation of waste with characteristics changed in comparison with primary raw materials in the following units of measurement: kg/t, kg/m3, m3/thousand. m3, etc. For a number of industrial and household waste generated outside the processes of converting raw materials into finished products, waste generation standards per unit of equipment used, production area, territory, personnel, one seat, etc. can be used.

-The information contained in the draft limits is intended to solve the following tasks:
+The information contained in the draft limits is intended to solve the following problems:

-• taking appropriate measures to ensure environmental protection and conservation of natural resources;
+• taking appropriate measures to ensure the protection environment and saving natural resources;

-• compliance with existing environmental, sanitary-epidemiological and technological norms and rules for waste management;
+• compliance with current environmental, sanitary-epidemiological and technological standards and rules when handling waste;

-• implementation of separate collection of waste generated by their types, hazard classes and other characteristics in order to ensure their use as secondary raw materials, processing and subsequent disposal;
+• implementation separate collection waste generated by their types, hazard classes and other characteristics in order to ensure their use as secondary raw materials, processing and subsequent disposal;

-• ensuring conditions under which waste does not have a harmful effect on the state of the environment and human health if it is necessary to temporarily accumulate it at an industrial site (until the waste is used in the next technological cycle or sent to a facility for disposal);
+• ensuring conditions under which waste does not have a harmful effect on the environment and human health if it is necessary to temporarily accumulate it at an industrial site (until the waste is used in the future technological cycle or directions to a facility for placement);

-• ensuring compliance with the established standards for the maximum disposal of waste;
+• ensuring compliance with established standards for maximum waste disposal;

-• issuance of a permit for the disposal of waste, regardless of whether they are placed at their own facility or rented;
+• obtaining a permit for the disposal of waste, regardless of whether it is located at your own facility or a leased one;

-• reduction of volumes (the mass of waste generation), the introduction of waste-free technologies, the conversion of waste into secondary raw materials or the production of any products from them, minimizing the generation of waste that cannot be further processed, and their disposal in accordance with applicable law.
+• reduction of volumes (mass of waste generation), implementation waste-free technologies, converting waste into secondary raw materials or obtaining any products from them, minimizing the generation of waste that cannot be further processed, and disposing of it in accordance with current legislation.

-The draft norms for waste generation and limits for their disposal (draft waste disposal limit) includes the following sections.
+The draft standards for waste generation and limits for their disposal (draft waste disposal limit) includes the following sections.

 • 1.
 Abstract.
-It contains general information about the amount (mass) of waste generated by an individual entrepreneur or legal entity, indicating their class of danger to the environment, the total number of sites (places) for temporary accumulation of waste and brief information about planned activities in the field of waste management.
+It contains general information about the quantity (weight) of waste generated by an individual entrepreneur or legal entity, indicating their environmental hazard class, total sites (places) for temporary accumulation of waste and brief information on planned activities in the field of waste management.

 • 2.
 Introduction.
-It presents a list of the main documents on the basis of which the project was developed.
+It provides a list of the main documents on the basis of which the project was developed.

 • 3.
 General information about an individual entrepreneur or legal entity.
 This section provides:

-• surname, initials and passport data of an individual entrepreneur or full name of a legal entity; legal address and actual address; TIN, OKGU, OKONH codes; E-mail address; phone numbers, telefax;
+• surname, initials and passport data of an individual entrepreneur or full name of a legal entity; legal address and actual address; TIN, codes OKGU, OKONH; address Email; telephone and fax numbers;

-• surnames and initials of the head of the legal entity and responsible project executors (with indication of positions);
+• surnames and initials of the head of the legal entity and responsible executors of the project (indicating positions);

-• in the case of involving a third-party organization for the implementation of the project, waste generation standards and limits for their disposal (NOOLR) in the information about the performers, it is recommended to indicate the name of the organization that developed the project, TIN, OKPO, OKONKh codes of the enterprise - project developer, legal address of the enterprise - project developer, phone numbers, telefax, surnames and initials of responsible executors, executors and co-executors;
+• in the case of engaging a third-party organization for the implementation of a project, it is recommended to indicate the name of the organization that developed the project, the Taxpayer Identification Number, OKPO codes, OKONH codes of the enterprise - the project developer, the legal address of the enterprise - the project developer, telephone and fax numbers, surnames and initials of responsible executors, executors and co-executors;

-• type of main activity, number of industrial sites and their location, number of employees;
+• type of main activity, number of industrial sites and their locations, number of employees;

-• list of structural subdivisions, main and auxiliary productions, workshops, sites;
+• list of structural divisions, main and auxiliary production facilities, workshops, sections;

-• the main production indicators of work, the volume of products in actual terms;
+• main production performance indicators, volume of output in actual terms;

-• the presence of landfills, waste storage facilities that are on the balance sheet;
+• the presence of landfills and waste storage facilities on the balance sheet;

 • details of land and constituent documents;

-• the size of the land use area: development, general, landscaping, sanitary protection zone;
+• size of land use area: building, general, landscaping, sanitary protection zone;

 • buildings and structures located on industrial sites;

-The section usually includes a map-scheme of the location of the enterprise with plotted coordinates.
-The location of buildings and structures of the enterprise, waste disposal sites are plotted on the map-scheme, the explication of buildings, structures and waste disposal sites (sites) is given, the coordinates of waste disposal sites are indicated.
+The section usually includes a diagram of the location of the enterprise with coordinates marked.
+The location of buildings and structures of the enterprise, waste disposal sites are plotted on the diagram map, an explication of buildings, structures and waste disposal sites (sites) is given, and the coordinates of waste disposal sites are indicated.

 • 4.
 Characteristics of production processes as sources of waste generation.
-This section provides a brief description of the production technology and process equipment, during the use of which waste is generated.
+This section provides a brief description of production technologies and technological equipment, during the use of which waste is generated.
 Information is presented in text form or in the form of flowcharts of production processes for each site.
-In the latter case, each flowchart must contain as separate blocks:
+In the latter case, each block diagram must contain in the form of separate blocks:

 • manufacturing operations;

-• sources of receipt of raw materials, materials, blanks, etc.;
+• sources of supply of raw materials, materials, workpieces, etc.;

 • the resulting products (of this site);